m-rcd/bank-tech-test/README.md

 ````
 As a user
-So that I can make sure retrace my spending
+So that I can check my account history
-I can print a statements showing my actions
+I can print a statement showing my transaction
 ```

 ## Technologies